OpenBB-finance/OpenBB/website/content/terminal/quickstart/faq.md

 <details><summary>Why does a specific menu or command not exist?</summary>
 <p>

 It could be that you are running an outdated version in which the menu or command is not yet available.
-Please check use the [installation guide](https://docs.openbb.co/terminal/quickstart/installation) to download the most recent release.
+Please check the [installation guide](https://docs.openbb.co/terminal/quickstart/installation) to download the most recent release.

 Do note that it is also possible that the menu or command is removed.
 If this is undesirable, please reach out to us [here](https://openbb.co/support).